 Henry couldn't help but notice a hint of the South in her voice.
 "Yes, ma'am.
 May I ask what-"

 She held up a white-gloved hand.
 Then she proceeded to talk faster than a freight train to Baltimore.
-"My name is Nella Carson, and Sarah Louis is my dear friend.
+"My name is Nella Carson, and Sarah Stewart is my dear friend.
 I'm here to tell you that you've made a grave mistake doubting that girl.
 A grave mistake!"

 Henry remembered Sarah mentioning Nella a couple times.
 But he never expected to meet her like this.
 Nonetheless, Henry wondered why Nella was here instead of Sarah, but he had a more pressing question.
 "Are you saying, Sarah wasn't kissing Edward Benedict at the ballgame?"
 Henry braced for the response.